Back to writing

 - Google is the customer and the video is the product.

 But the thing that makes this relationship even more twisted is that even though video creators expect to get paid for their videos, they don't actually have any contract guaranteeing it.
+Youtube has a system where videos may become "demonitized", meaning they are not eligible to receive advertisement money, if Google determines that the video is not suitable for their sponsors.
 Officially, each video is offered up to Google for free, and Google may or may not decide to kick some revenue towards the creator.
-This lack of contract also means that the creator has no production quotas or deadlines, they publish as much or as little as they want.
-The difficulty of getting paid by Youtube has led many video creators to make deals directly with advertisers and performing the advertisement as part of the video.
+Don't get me wrong, this lack of contract and casual business relationship works in favor of the creator too: they have no production quotas or deadlines, and they can publish as much or as little as they want.
+Lots of people try making videos for a while and then get bored of it, so we can't expect much in the way of contractual work.
+But the difficulty of getting paid by Youtube has led many video creators to make deals directly with advertisers and perform the advertisement as part of the video.
 This leads to viewers seeing twice as many ads in the practical sense, except in the minority case where Google decides not to run their sponsors' ads on the video because the topic is too risqué for them.

 Collectively, creators have complete leverage over the site's ability to operate.
 Without new videos, Youtube would be in big trouble with the advertisers.
 But individually they are basically holding out their hats and hoping they'll catch some of the falling coins.
 The strongest threat that an individual creator can make is "I'm not gonna upload any more videos for you!", which measures at about 0.0001 on the Richter scale.
 Google is always prepared for individual creators to come and go, which is why they don't draft contracts or guarantee payment, so without significant collective action on the part of creators hurting the bottom line, Google has no incentive to change.
 Not to mention you'd be asking creators to sacrifice their own income by withdrawing their hat.